AckerlyXu/heima/articles/backup/backup-azure-backup-sql.md

-<properties
+---
-	pageTitle="Azure Backup for SQL Server workloads using DPM | Azure" description="An introduction to backing up SQL Server databases using the Azure Backup service" services="backup"
+title: Azure Backup for SQL Server workloads using DPM | Azure
+description: An introduction to backing up SQL Server databases using the Azure Backup service
-	documentationCenter=""
-	authors="adigan"
-	manager="Nkolli1"
-	editor=""/>

-<tags
-	ms.service="backup"
-	ms.workload="storage-backup-recovery"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="09/27/2016"
-	ms.author="adigan;giridham; jimpark;markgal;trinadhk"
-	wacn.date=""/>
+services: backup
+documentationCenter: ''
+authors: adigan
+manager: Nkolli1
+editor: ''

+ms.service: backup
+ms.workload: storage-backup-recovery
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 09/27/2016
+ms.author: adigan;giridham; jimpark;markgal;trinadhk
+wacn.date: ''
+---

 # Azure Backup for SQL Server workloads using DPM

 This article leads you through the configuration steps for backup of SQL Server databases using Azure Backup.

 To back up SQL Server databases to Azure, you need an Azure account.
 If you don’t have an account, you can create a trial account in just couple of minutes.
-For details, see [Azure 1rmb-trial](/pricing/1rmb-trial/).
+For details, see [Azure 1rmb-trial](https://www.azure.cn/pricing/1rmb-trial/).

 The management of SQL Server database backup to Azure and recovery from Azure involves three steps: